ducksouplab/ducksoup/README.md

 - `docker/Dockerfile.code` defines the image used to run a container within vscode (Go is installed, but DuckSoup remains to be compiled by the developer when needed)
 - `docker/Dockerfile.build.single` defines an image with Go installed and DuckSoup compiled
 - `docker/Dockerfile.build.multi` defines a multi-stage build image: in the first stage Go is installed and DuckSoup is compiled, in the final stage we only keep DuckSoup binary

+Please note that the official [DuckSoup image](https://hub.docker.com/r/creamlab/ducksoup) is built from `docker/Dockerfile.build.multi`.
+This image is used in particular by [deploy-ducksoup](https://github.com/creamlab/deploy-ducksoup), a project that showcases a possible DuckSoup deployment workflow relying on Docker Compose.

 ### DuckSoup "single" Docker image